 The first handshake

-In a globalised world, we have encountered a wide variety of customer types and business needs.
-Our experience has shown that, regardless of the industry, only those companies or organisations that share the same business values can create long-lasting partnerships.
-We believe that it is extremely important to identify these values together with our partners right at the beginning of our collaboration.
-Because there is nothing more demotivating than struggling to rescue a failed project or break through an unresolvable conflict due to a hasty decision of collaboration.
+Our experience has shown that, regardless of the industry, only those companies or organizations that share the same business values can create long-lasting partnerships.
+We believe it is extremely important to identify these values with our partners right at the beginning of our collaboration.
+Preceding failed projects and unresolvable conflicts, we say no to hasty collaboration decisions.

 It does not start with code and database tables

 It is not simply small talk.
-Within this multi-round workshop, our knowledge of the business domain prevails, as we are not speaking in “programming language” but rather as a consultant with a deep understanding of the industry.
+Within this multi-round workshop, we are not speaking in “programming language” but as business consultants with a deep understanding of the industry.
 Our industry focus relies on management, logistics, packaging and manufacturing.

 Are you sure you want to climb the mountain with an elephant?